DV

 What is the difference between IVV and VTI?

-IVV (iShares Core S&P 500 ETF) tracks S&P 500 Index with a basket strategy, while VTI (Vanguard Total Stock Market ETF) tracks CRSP US Total Market Index with a basket approach.
-They are issued by BlackRock and Vanguard respectively.
+IVV (iShares Core S&P 500 ETF) tracks S&P 500 Index with a basket approach, while VTI (Vanguard Total Stock Market ETF) tracks CRSP US Total Market Index with a basket approach.
+They are issued by iShares and Vanguard respectively.

 Can I hold both IVV and VTI?